 Remote.
 The fellowship is entirely remote.
 This enables us to support rising journalism talent from around the globe.

 However, we strongly encourage fellows to move to international journalism hubs for the duration of this fellowship.
 We expect this to accelerate fellows’ careers and will give preferential treatment to those willing to do this.

 What we offer

 Stipend.
-Fellows receive stipends of up to $50,000, depending on circumstances, to accelerate their journalism careers.
+Fellows receive stipends of up to $50,000, depending on circumstances, for the duration of their placement.
 We expect stipends to vary between $35,000 - $50,000 depending on location and personal circumstances.

 Oxford Summit.
 Fellows attend a two week summit in Oxford at the beginning of the fellowship.
-This will be an intensive fortnight of guest speakers, workshops and networking events in Oxford.
+This will be an intensive fortnight of guest speakers, workshops and networking events in Oxford and London.
 Travel and accommodation costs will be fully covered.